daniel-furman/sft-demos/README.md

 * See the `./runs` folder for the raw results from each sft experiment.
 * See the `./inf_tests` folder for runtime tests on different models.

-**NB** The scripts here perform full-parameter sft (updates all weights in the network).
-However, there are other options, such as parameter-efficient finetuning (see HuggingFace's [peft](https://github.com/huggingface/peft)).

 ## Base models and datasets

 In this repo, we finetune the following base models.
 Each is open-source and licensed for commercial use.